gbif/data-blog/content/post/2019-04-23-gbif-molecular-data-publishing.md

 ### Extensions available

 A few extensions are currently available for structuring laboratory protocols.
-As mentioned previously, [BIOWIDE eDNA Fungi dataset](https://doi.org/10.15468/nesbvx) uses [GGNB extensions](http://rs.gbif.org/extension/ggbn/).
+As mentioned previously, [BIOWIDE eDNA Fungi dataset](https://doi.org/10.15468/nesbvx) uses [GGBN extensions](http://rs.gbif.org/extension/ggbn/).
 The [MIxS sample extension](https://rs.gbif.org/sandbox/extension/mixs_sample.xml) can also be an alternative.

 Keep in mind that GBIF doesn't maintain extensions (it is up to the community) so some extensions available can become deprecated.